At a Glance - Pyramids, Cones, and Spheres

 To find the volume of a cone, we do the same thing except that the slices are now circles instead of squares.
 We use similar triangles to find the radius of each slice.
 The only difference is that we'd rather eat ice cream out of a cone instead of a pyramid.

 Finally we come to the spheres.
-This is shaped like that baseball your threw at your brother's head when you were five.
+These are shaped like that baseball your threw at your brother's head when you were five.
 All these years later, he's still mad about it.
 And this calculus section is karma's way of repaying the favor.

 It turns out that spheres just aren't that complicated.
 Whether we slice a sphere horizontally or vertically we get circular slices.